tolgadevsec/PHP-Security-Cheatsheet/README.md

 # Cross-Site Request Forgery
 > Before going into any of the following countermeasures, it is important to know the concept of [safe HTTP methods](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP).
 A HTTP method is considered safe if it is not changing any state on the server-side of a web application or service.
 HTTP methods such as GET should therefore not be used to, e.g., remove a resource on the server-side.
 Otherwhise, this would make it possible, if no CSRF countermeasures are in place, to lure a victim to a attacker-controlled website which sends a HTTP GET request (e.g. `GET /delete/:id`) when the website is loaded - and removes a resource using the victim's session.

+> If a HTTP request contains a custom header, the Browser will send a [CORS preflight request](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Preflighted_requests) before it continues to send the original request.
+If no CORS policy has been set on the server, requests coming from another origin will fail.
+You can enforce this situation by checking for the existence of a custom HTTP request header (e.g. `X-CSRF-Token`) in the list of headers returned by [apache_request_headers](https://secure.php.net/manual/en/function.apache-request-headers.php).
+However, being able to set arbitrary request headers might still be possible due to vulnerabilities such as ([CVE-2017-0140](https://www.securify.nl/advisory/SFY20170101/microsoft-edge-fetch-api-allows-setting-of-arbitrary-request-headers.html)).

 ### Anti-CSRF Tokens
 You can use the [random_bytes](https://secure.php.net/manual/en/function.random-bytes.php) function to generate a cryptographically secure pseudo-random token.
 The following example describes a basic proof of concept in